DuncanRitchie2/window-bookings/README.md

 <h3>🔓 Security</h3>

 I have not implemented any real security features, not even passwords.
 On the front-end, users have to log in as a named customer (through the booking form if they&rsquo;ve not already been added as a customer) in order to read and change their bookings, and surveyors have to sign in with the appropriate name in order to submit their surveys.
-But it is easy to manipulate the React state and gain access to the survey data, because the log-in components (CustomerLogin) and (SurveyorLogin) only appear if there is no customer.id or surveyor.id variable in the App component&rsquo;s state.
+But it is easy to manipulate the React state and gain access to the survey data, because the user only needs to log in if there is no customer.id or surveyor.id variable in the App component&rsquo;s state.

+<h3>🔮 Potential improvements</h3>

+Customers wanting to change a booking are currently given a form to change the premises and date, but the premises part doesn&rsquo;t work.
+(Because the premises_id column in the surveys table is foreign-keyed to the id in the premises table, MySql is not happy with me changing the premises_id to refer to a different premises.)
+This is probably the most important bug I need to fix.

+Customers should also be able to cancel bookings.
+I would most likely do this by setting the status column in the surveys table to "cancelled", and filtering out "cancelled" surveys in the MySql queries.

+On the surveyor&rsquo;s side, submitting a number of windows to a premises does not change the database.
+This is because the number of windows comes from a count of the number of rows in the windows table with a matching premises_id, so I need to insert rows into the windows table when the surveyor tries to increase the number of windows.
+(Maybe I&rsquo;ll even need to delete rows when the surveyor decreases the number of windows, but this seems dangerous, and MySql may forbid it because the photos table is foreign-keyed to the windows table.)

+Furthermore, when a surveyor specifies that a premises has whatever number of windows, they need to be given input boxes for each window, and the data they input will need to go into the database in the appropriate places.
+A photograph (or URL thereof) of each window should also be able to be added to the database (in the photos table).

+The brief suggests that customers could be updated on the surveyor&rsquo;s current location while en route to the premises.
+This is why I added the lastLatitude and lastLongitude columns to the surveyors table &mdash; were I to implement this feature, I would have the surveyor&rsquo;s device sending the co-ordinates to the database every minute (or on whatever time-interval), and the customer&rsquo;s front-end fetching those co-ordinates at the same frequency.

+The brief also suggests generating reports with statistics about the work that different surveyors have done, or maps of the premises locations.
+This seems quite far beyond "minimum viable product", but it would be an opportunity to use the latitude and longitude columns in the premises table.